 Education and Reassurance

 First and foremost, provide your client with information about AHS.
-Understanding that there is a neurological basis for their experiences can be incredibly reassuring.
+Understanding the neurological basis for their experiences can be incredibly reassuring.
 It helps normalize the condition and may reduce feelings of anxiety or isolation.

 Behavioral Strategies

-Teach your client strategies to manage the involuntary movements.
-For example, giving the alien hand an object to hold can sometimes reduce unwanted actions.
-Encouraging clients to engage their hand in simple, safe tasks may also help direct the movements more purposefully.
+Teach your client strategies to manage involuntary movements.
+For example, giving an alien hand an object to hold can sometimes reduce unwanted actions.
+Encouraging clients to engage their hands in simple, safe tasks may also help direct the movements more purposefully.

 Environmental Modifications